Posted June 18, 2020

 Qualified candidates will have:

 - At least 5 years of experience in fundraising, including significant experience in major donor fundraising or equivalent development experience.
-Knowledge of the Vermont philanthropic community a plus.
+Knowledge of the Vermont philanthropic community a big plus.

 - Demonstrated success in major gift solicitation ($10,000+) for an advocacy or community-based organization.
+The ideal candidate is highly motivated and eager to connect with new and existing donors on a personal level and to solicit gifts.

 - Strong interpersonal skills and ease working with donors, volunteers, and staff.
 Demonstrated ability to motivate, lead, and collaborate with colleagues in a positive, team-oriented approach.
 Experience successfully overseeing and supervising colleagues is strongly preferred.